-The accommodation allowance is EUR 55.00 for each assignment that at least 4 hours between 21:00 and 06:00 have been used for other than travel.
+The accommodation allowance is EUR 55.00 for each assignment during which at least 4 hours between 21.00-06.00 have been used for things other than travelling.
 On foreign assignments the allowance is EUR 100.00.
 If the actual expenses during the assignment are more than the above, only the Defence Command can authorize payment.